etagreta/etagreta.github.io/README.md

 I am a member of [our department's group](http://logic.dima.unige.it/), of the interdepartimental [Logic Group](http://logicgroup.altervista.org/), and of the [ItaCa Project](https://progetto-itaca.github.io/).

+Soon I'll be moving to the [LUCI Lab](https://luci.unimi.it/) at the University of Milan.

 ### Research

 - _On the fibration of algebras_ (j/w Davide Castelnovo and Fosco Loregian), ongoing and stuck: [help us!](https://youtu.be/Z1SIYpMWWLU?t=2957)